Architecture Decisions: Documentation Governance

 The feature has data.
 The next step is making it intelligent.

-• Governance health: flag decisions overdue for review
+• Governance health: flag decisions overdue for review and suggest recommended actions based on best practices

 Smooth Scroll